Vision

 Additional Resources

-Down’s Syndrome Vision Research Unit- Cardiff University (web link)
+Down’s Syndrome Vision Research Unit- Cardiff University

-Based on over 20 years of research into vision problems in people with Down syndrome, this site offers expert advice, information and useful web inks for parents, teachers and health professionals on eye conditions and vision testing.
+Based on over 20 years of research into vision problems in people with Down syndrome, this site offers expert advice, information and useful web inks for parents, teachers and health professionals on eye conditions

-Down’s Syndrome Association Health Series leaflet
+Down’s Syndrome Association Information on Vision

 Book Chapter – Vision and eye disorders